-- 3. It is proposed that this set of priorities be disseminated to key stakeholders via a printed foldout poster with a covering letter to raise awareness of the pledges to councillors, senior officers, key influencers, Government and a variety of London partners, including business, the voluntary sector, the Greater London Authority and wider London public services. - 4.
-It is proposed that this be supported by a media campaign with an overarching media release and a series of interviews for the Chair to launch the pledges.
-In addition, it is proposed that there should be a number of media releases dealing with the specific theme areas and with relevant Executive members leading in each of those releases.
-It is proposed that these releases major on specific and newsworthy pledges. - 5.
-In addition to this external facing campaign, we would seek to display posters at 59/2 Southwark Street - some of this will follow some re-modelling of parts of the building - and we will feature the pledges in all staff briefings stretching from the beginning of the new financial year through to the all staff event in September.
-We will also establish an online microsite with some interactive information.
+- 3. It is proposed that this set of priorities be disseminated to key stakeholders via a printed foldout poster with a covering letter to raise awareness of the pledges to councillors, senior officers, key influencers, Government and a variety of London partners, including business, the voluntary sector, the Greater London Authority and wider London public services.
+Group Leaders, at the Executive meeting in February, discussed the prospect of jointly signing off a letter to accompany this material to help demonstrate their shared support for the shared pledges by boroughs. - 4.
+It is proposed that this be supported by a media campaign, internal branding and an online microsite with some interactive information.